Uncivil War Birds: Production notes

 Uncivil War Birds was filmed on August 24–28, 1945.
 It is a remake of the 1939 Buster Keaton short Mooching Through Georgia; the stock shot of the union lieutenant on horseback with his battalion of eight was borrowed from that film.
 The song "Dixie" replaces the Stooges' regular opening theme of "Three Blind Mice" for this film, and continues as background music for approximately twenty seconds into the opening scene.

-This short would mark the final appearances of long-time Stooge regulars Lew Davis and John Tyrrell, who died in 1948 and 1949, respectively.
+This short would mark the final appearances of three long-time Stooge regulars Lew Davis, John Tyrrell, and Bobby Burns, who all died in 1948, 1949 and 1966, respectively.

+The blackface song and dance routine is often cut from 21st century television broadcasts of this short due to its racial insensitivity towards African-Americans.

 Curly's illness

 The film was produced after Curly Howard suffered a mild stroke.
 As a result, his performance was marred by slurred speech, and slower timing, though Curly was more energetic and displayed better timing than in previous shorts.
 In addition, Moe Howard and Larry Fine are paired together and given the lion's share of the film's dialogue.